 Fast forward 12 years.
-I was 6 years into growing Spice Crafters LLC, a fusion seasoning and spice company.
-At this point I had chased my passions for food and developed a unique skill for developing fusion spices and seasonings.
+I was 6 years into growing my spice company.
+At this point I had chased my passions for food and developed a unique skill for developing fusion spice blends and seasonings.
 I was exhibiting at the 2015 Fancy Food Trade Show in NYC when I got inspired by the dynamic cultural sauces I saw being exhibited.
 I thought to myself, I should make a sauce..., but what?
 I left the trade show and flew from NYC to LA for a family vacation.

 My son was two at the time and we would announce that we were expecting our daughter Mia on that trip.
 What a great time!

-After leaving LA with my new inspiration I worked for 12 months to replicate my grandmothers recipe from scratch with a single spice blend and all-natural ingredients.
-Though her recipe is legendary my knowledge of the spice market and better-for-you ingredients available, I knew I wanted to elevate the blend with higher quality options.
+After leaving LA with my new inspiration I worked for 12 months to replicate my grandmothers recipe from scratch with clean and all-natural ingredients.
+Though her recipe is legendary my knowledge of the spice market and better-for-you ingredients available, I knew I wanted to elevate the recipe with higher quality options.
 Around the same time I was shocked and surprised to learn we were not the only family to make "Chilau" and that my gramma was one of many who made this iconic dish.

 In 2016 with a newborn and a dream I launched a crowd funding campaign and successfully raise the funds to develop Chilau!

 My grandmother Minnie Hallback is a straight shooter and pulls no punches.
-So naturally, I wouldn't launch this sauce until she gave me the seal of approval.
+So naturally, I wouldn't launch the brand until she gave me the seal of approval.
 After months of perfecting the recipe, I was finally brave enough to go to her for the final taste test...
 She loved it!
-In fact, she now uses the sauce to make her Crab Chilau because it saves her time without sacrificing her recipe's authentic flavor.
+In fact, she now uses the Original Southern Style to make her Crab Chilau as it saves her time without sacrificing her recipe's authentic flavor.

-The core to this coastal style of cooking coupled with aromatic staples like bell pepper, onion, garlic, celery and cayenne pepper are the base components which makes Chilau Stew Base a perfect base for many types of stews.
-This flavor also captures the essence of coastal cities and legendary food districts such as New Orleans and South Carolina.
+While developing the base recipe I noticed similarities with the flavor profiles and uses this flavor could bring to cooking styles of other Historic Food Cultures like New Orleans, Louisiana and Charleston, South Carolina.
+The core to this Southern style of cooking coupled with aromatic staples like bell pepper, onion, garlic, celery and cayenne pepper are the base components which makes Chilau Stew Base a perfect base for many types of stews and soups.

-The story of this brand may have began in Tampa, but as our customers have spread across the country Chilau is quickly becoming the 1# stew base for southern inspired Stews, Gumbo, Chowder, Boils, Fried Seafood and even grilled meats and BBQ.Grab a jar of Chilau!
+The story of this brand may have began in Tampa, but as our customers have spread across the country Chilau has quickly become the 1# stew base for southern inspired cooking.Grab a jar of Chilau!